This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Moulding

-When the masterpiece of Jewellery is complete, it is used to make a high-tech mould, which in turn is used to make wax replicas of the Jewellery.
+When the master of the piece of jewellery is complete, it is used to make a high-tech mould, which in turn is used to make wax replicas of the jewellery.

 Casting